gabrielaparra/slider/README.md

 Slider

-- This Slider will play images for 3 seconds each, in a loop.
+- This Slider will play images for 3 seconds each.
-- When hovering over an image, the loop will stop, hovering out of the image will resume the loop.
+- When it gets to the end it will start playing from the beginning.
-- Clicking the Previous and Next buttons will
+- When hovering over an image playing will stop, hovering out of the image will resume the slideshow.